aburrell/aacgmv2/CONTRIBUTING.rst

 ..
 [1] If you don't have all the necessary Python versions available locally or
-       have trouble building all the testing environments, you can rely on Travis and AppVeyor - they will run the tests for each change you add in the pull request.
+       have trouble building all the testing environments, you can rely on GitHub Actions - it will run the tests for each change you add in the pull request.